Doklam: Geography

 Several newspaper reports wrongly identify "Doklam Plateau" with a disputed area to the east of Chumbi Valley.
 This is incorrect.
 The Doklam plateau is indeed to the south of the Chumbi valley.
-The disputed area to the east has no single name, but various parts of it are called Sinchulumpa (or Sinchulung), Giu and Dramana.)
+The disputed area to the east has no single name, but various parts of it are called Sinchulumpa (or Sinchulung), Gieu and Dramana.)

 In the Tibetan language, "Doklam", or more properly "Droklam", means a nomad's path.
 The said path can be seen in Maps 5–7, which runs from the village of "Shuiji" in the vicinity of Sangbay (Sangbe), climbing up to the Doklam plateau and descending to the Amo Chu valley through the Sinche La pass.
 It continues along the river to the hamlet of Asam on what was then regarded as the border of Tibet, and proceeds to the town of Rinchengang, which was a border trade mart.
 According to scholar Jigme Yeshe Lama, such paths were used for ages by traders, nomads and pilgrims.

 India's Sikkim state lies to the west of the Dongkya range, the western shoulder of the Doklam plateau and the 'southwest spur' issuing from Mount Gipmochi.
 This spur is cut by the Dichu river (also called Jaldhaka) which originates below the Jelep La pass and enters Bhutan.
 The 'southeast spur', called Zompelri ridge, separates Bhutan's Haa District (to the north) from the Samtse (to the south).

 Bhutan's claimed border runs along the northern ridge of the Doklam plateau until Sinchela and then moves down to the valley to the Amo Chu river.
 China's claim of the border includes the entire Doklam area within the Chumbi Valley, ending at the Zompelri ridge on the south and the confluence of the Torsa Nala with Amo Chu on the east.